An easy turkey bolognese recipe that can be made with low-fat turkey mince or leftover roast turkey from Christmas.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One - Heat the oil in a shallow casserole and gently fry the onion, garlic, carrot and celery until soft.
-This should take about 3-4 minutes.
+One: In a shallow casserole, heat up some oil and gently fry the onion, garlic, carrot, and celery until they become soft.
+This should take around 3-4 minutes.

-Two - Turn the heat up and add the chopped bacon and turkey mince (if you are using leftover cooked turkey this needs to be added at the end of cooking) and cook until the mince has changed colour and the bacon is cooked.
+Two: Increase the heat and add the chopped bacon and turkey mince.
+If you're using leftover cooked turkey, add it towards the end of cooking.
+Cook until the mince changes colour and the bacon is cooked.

-Three - Stir in the tomato puree, Worcestershire sauce, dried Italian herbs, passata and chicken stock pot or cube.
-Give it a stir then add the milk and sugar.
+Three: Stir in the tomato puree, Worcestershire sauce, dried Italian herbs, passata, and chicken stock pot or cube.
+Mix well, then add the milk and sugar.

-Four - Simmer on a low heat for 20 minutes until cooked (if you are using leftover cooked turkey add it for the last 5 minutes of cooking), then season and scatter over the basil and grated Parmesan before serving.
+Four: Simmer on a low heat for 20 minutes until cooked.
+If you're using leftover cooked turkey, add it for the final 5 minutes of cooking.
+Season the mixture and sprinkle some basil and grated Parmesan before serving.

 🍴 Serving suggestions

-I usually serve the turkey bolognese with spaghetti or linguine, with garlic bread and a side salad.
-Leftovers are delicious as a topping for jacket potatoes or made into a pasta bake.
+Leftovers can be used as a topping for jacket potatoes or made into a pasta bake.

 📖 Variations

 - Add more vegetables to the bolognese.
-Chopped mushrooms, courgettes (zucchini) and peppers would all work really well.
+Chopped mushrooms, courgettes (zucchini) and peppers all work well.

 - Make it vegetarian by using Quorn mince instead of turkey.